 Unlike many of the John and Jane Doe cases I’ve looked into over the years, this one has very little information – in fact, I never encountered a modern Doe case with so little information available to the public.

 What is known is the unidentified man was traveling in a vehicle owned by Amusements of America with three other carnival workers.
 The van had left the Orange County Fair in Middletown, New York and was on its way to the Ohio State Fair.
-The vehicle had passed through the eastern part of the state and had almost made it to the Centre-Clearfield County border when tragedy struck.
+On Wednesday, August 3, 2000, the van had passed through the eastern half of the state and had almost made it to the Centre-Clearfield County border when tragedy struck.
 The van carried the quartet was struck from behind by a tractor trailer at four-thirty in the morning.
 The van was immediately consumed by flames and all four within perished.

 Less is known about the third man.
 Jacqueline Sanz, from Philadelphia, was fifty-one-years-old.